 Our Pan Seared Steak is cooked in fresh herb garlic butter until perfectly juicy on the inside with a caramelized crust on the outside.
-With this recipe, we’ll show you how easy it is to pan sear steak, finish in the oven and enjoy a restaurant-quality dinner at home.
+With this recipe, we’ll show you easily how to sear a steak, finish in the oven and enjoy a restaurant-quality dinner at home.

 Cooking the perfect Pan-Sear Steak is one of the most basic techniques but is often forgotten about in the home kitchen.
 This recipe will guide you through step-by-step instructions on achieving an even, flavorful crust, cooking to your desired doneness, and even how to reheat leftovers.